MicrosoftDocs/fabric-docs/docs/data-science/uplift-modeling.md

 ---
 title: 'Tutorial: Create, train, and evaluate an uplift model'
-description: Review this notebook to learn how to create, train, and evaluate uplift models and apply uplift modeling techniques. ms.reviewer: franksolomon ms.author: narsam
+description: This tutorial describes creation, training, and evaluation of uplift models and application of uplift modeling techniques. ms.reviewer: franksolomon ms.author: narsam
 author: narmeens